TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Admin panel
 	- Editor-like server vars tweaker accessible by pressing ESC server-side
 		- will have to be commandized properly, just like editor setup's
+	- Should we re-use change property command?
+		- we'll only need a dummy editor folder struct
+			- we could make it more flexible

 - Properly sync client's changes to nickname, sensitivity or others.

 - Equipment generators